mozi22/ActivitySwiper/README.md

     // A button inside the activity that will act as a draggable element Button btn = (Button)findViewById(R.id.button);

-    // The parent container of the activity RelativeLayout parent = (RelativeLayout)findViewById(R.id.parent);
+    // The parent container view of the activity RelativeLayout parent = (RelativeLayout)findViewById(R.id.parent);

     // New instance of the SwiperDialogActivity